MicrosoftDocs/cloud-adoption-framework/docs/scenarios/data-management/secure-data-privacy.md

 - Insights about protection and compliance
 - Policies for data protection reporting

 Typically, a policy engine would integrate with a data catalog like Azure Purview.
 The Azure Marketplace features third-party vendor solutions, and some vendors work with Azure Synapse and Azure Databricks to encrypt and decrypt information while also providing row-level and column-level security.
-Azure Purview has recently launched a preview for access policies to control access to data stored in Blob and Azure Data Lake Storage (ADLS) Gen2.
+As at Jan 2022, Azure Purview has  launched a public preview for access policies to control access to data stored in Blob and Azure Data Lake Storage (ADLS) Gen2.
 See [Dataset provisioning by data owner for Azure Storage (preview)](/azure/purview/how-to-access-policies-storage).

 The policy engine should use Azure AD groups to apply policies to datasets.
 The expectation for any policy solution providing data privacy is to tokenize **sensitive (personal data)** and to always check through attribute access control so that the user has can detokenize the columns they need to access.